Rescue Your Money

 If you´re a Millennial or member of Gen Z, thereś a good chance youŕe an investor.

-If you are a Millennial woman, thereis a good chance youŕe doing better in the Market(s) than your male contemporaries:
+If you are a Millennial woman, there is a good chance youŕe doing better in the market(s) than your male contemporaries:

-¨…73% of Gen Z investors, 66% of millennial investors and 67% of investors ages 18 to 40 overall owning stocks.¨
+¨…73% of Gen Z investors, 66% of millennial investors and 67% of investors ages 18 to 40 overall own stocks.¨

 – ¨Millennials and Gen Zers Are More Invested in the Stock Market Than Other Financial Assets, Including Crypto¨

-By Yaёl Bizouati-Kennedy on Yahoo.com..11/04/21
+Yaёl Bizouati-Kennedy on Yahoo.com..11/04/21

 ¨There’s good news for the growing share of women pursuing investing: Despite their lack of confidence, women investors tend to outperform men.